This post contains affiliate links.

 - Garlic: Everyone loves garlic!
 If you plan to go this route, 6 peeled and lightly smashed cloves will do.

-- Onion: Add onion to your beans by removing the skin and placing a halved white or yellow onion in the pot.
+- Onion: Add an onion to your beans by removing the skin and placing a halved white or yellow onion in the pot.

 - Bay Leaves: For a sharp bay leaf flavor, stick two leaves in the pot.